xpack/web-jekyll/pages/dev-tools/qemu-arm/index.md

 ## Why QEMU?

-[QEMU](https://www.qemu.org) is the long-standing open-source multi-platform emulator.
+[QEMU](https://www.qemu.org) is the long-standing open-source cross-platform emulator.
 It is mature, it provides a good framework for emulation, it implements a GDB server, it provides support for semihosting, and although it does not intend to accurately simulate processor time behaviour, it does keep a quite accurate track of